Akshay-Jhijhautia/Git_Linux/README.txt

 8. commit -> Commit is a particular version of the project.
 It captures a snapshot of the project's staged changes and creates a version out of it.

-9. git commit -> registers staging changes to a commit.
+9. git commit -m <message>-> registers staging changes to a commit.

 10. git log -> lists down all the commits of the repository.
 If you want to exit out of git prompt press 'q'.

+11. git restore <file name> -> it removes all file changes from the staging area to be committed.
+This can be useful, if we did some dirty piece of code and now no more want it.
+Instead of deleting every change line by line, we can restore it or you can say restore last clean version of the file.